kreier/study/markdown/17_Es/README.md

-# Leviticus
+# Esther

-Written by Moses in the wildernis.
-The writing was completed 1512 B.C.E.
-The time covered is from 1657 to 1512 B.C.E.
+Written by Mordecai in Shushan, Elam.
+The writing was completed c.
+475 B.C.E.
+The time covered is from 493 to c.
+475 B.C.E.

-## Leviticus 1
+## Esther 1

 ```
 TBD